-Trump’s New Travel Ban Doesn’t Include Iraq; Are Syrian Refugees Welcome?
+Trump’s New Travel Ban Doesn’t Include Iraq, Are Syrian Refugees Welcome?

 The American Civil Liberties Union also slammed the new travel ban on Monday.
 Omar Jadwat, director of the organization’s Immigrants’ Rights Project, called the new measure “a scaled-back version that share some fatal flaws.”

-[Featured Image by Chip Somodevilla / Staff / Getty Image]
+[Featured Image by Chip Somodevilla/Staff/Getty Images]